Legacy Land Conservation Program

 Grants from the Land Conservation Fund are available through Legacy Land Conservation Program to State agencies, counties, and non-profit land conservation organizations seeking funding to acquire property that has value as a resource to Hawai‘i.
 County agency or nonprofit land conservation organization grant recipients must provide matching funds of at least 25% of the total project costs.

-The 2015-2016 (Fiscal Year 2016) grant cycle will open on June 1, 2015.
-Please visit the “How to Apply” page for details and instructions regarding the Fiscal Year 2016 grant application cycle.
+The Fiscal Year 2017 (2016-2017) grant cycle is not yet open.
+Please visit the “How to Apply” page for details and instructions regarding general application procedures.
 Final awards are subject to the availability of funds and are also subject to budget restrictions and procedures implemented under Executive Biennium Budget Instructions.